INFO-4602-5602/project-2-ncwit-team-13/README.md

 <h2>Team Roles: </h2>
 <p>Bret – Documented project.
 Helped organize meeting, work on analyzing data, and designing visualizations.</p>
 <p>Jen – Worked on analyzing data and designing visualizations.
 Designed color palette and built physical visualization.</p>
 <p>Jordan – Worked on analyzing data and designing visualizations.
-Built violin plot visualization.</p>
+Built violin/swarm plot visualization.</p>
 <p>Justin – Worked on analyzing data and designing visualizations.
 Assisted cleaning data and working with Bokeh and other libraries to assist building visualizations.</p>
 <p>Will -Worked on analyzing data and designing visualizations.
 Built attrition and GPA visualizations.</p>